opf/openproject/docs/user-guide/projects/README.md

 ## Create a project template

-You can create a project template in OpenProject by [creating a new project](../../getting-started/#create-a-project) and configure your project to your needs.
-Name the project so you can identify it as a template, e.g. Project template.
+You can create a project template in OpenProject by [creating a new project](../../getting-started/#create-a-project) and configuring your project to your needs.
+Name the project so you can identify it as a template, e.g. "Project XY [template]".

 Set up everything that you want to have available for next projects.